Timely Justice Act Not Timely Enough for Death Row Inmate

 "Only God can judge," said Rep. Matt Gaetz, R-Okaloosa, before voting in favor of the bill.
 "But we sure can set up the meeting."

-For Ricky Gill, however, justice under the new law couldn’t be less timely.
+But for Ricky Gill—a completely guilty man asking to be executed—justice under the new law couldn’t be less timely.

 - Exonerated Death Row Inmates Share Their Stories